Table of Contents

 UPGRADE: THE CADILLAC OF DRY BRUSHING

 With the right facial oil, you can upgrade your dry brushing routine.
 You can always dry brush on a bare face, but incorporating a facial oil can improve absorption of your skincare products and potentially boost the benefits of your lymph drainage routine.
-This is especially true for our trio of Ayurvedic Facial Oils, all 3 of which are designed to improve circulation for different skin types.

 You've got several options if you're ready to upgrade your dry brush routine!